-After calling SpropertyMapper->convert(Sinput, Neos\MyPackage\Domain\Model\Person::class), we receive an ew object of type Person which has Sname set to John Fisher, and SbirthDate set to a DateTime object of the specified date.
+After calling propertyMapper->convert(sinput, Neos\MyPackage\Domain\Model\Person::class), we receive an ew object of type Person which has pame set to John Fisher, and pateTime object of the specified date.
 You might now wonder how the PropertyMapper knows how to convert DateTime objects and Person objects?
 The answer is: It does not know that.
 However, the PropertyMapper calls specialized Type Converters which take care of the actual conversion.